decentralized-identity/didcomm-messaging/docs/spec-files/routing.md

 **type**: MUST be `DIDCommMessaging`.

-**serviceEndpoint**: MUST contain a URI for a transport specified in the [transports] section of this spec, or a URI from Alternative Endpoints.
+**serviceEndpoint**: MUST be an URI or object for a transport specified in the [transports] section of this spec, or an URI or object from alternative endpoints.
 It MAY be desirable to constraint endpoints from the [transports] section so that they are used only for the reception of DIDComm messages.
 This can be particularly helpful in cases where auto-detecting message types is inefficient or undesirable.

 **accept***: An optional array of media types in the order of preference for sending a message to the endpoint.
 If `accept` is not specified, the sender uses its preferred choice for sending a message to the endpoint.